MASK – Modeling of integrated academic-language compentences

 Project Objectives

-The overall goal of the project is to empirically establish the competence construct underlying the successful completion of integrated academic-linguistic tasks in a Lingua Franca context.
-The core element for achieving this goal is the development and testing of valid criteria for the evaluation of integrated writing products.
-The assumption that the evaluation criteria capture the academic-linguistic competencies of interest in a comprehensive and differentiated manner is to be validated by empirically testing the following assumptions on the basis of a larger student sample:
+The overall goal of the project is to empirically establish the competence construct underlying the successful completion of integrated academic-linguistic tasks in an English as a second language context.
+The core element for achieving this goal is the development and testing of valid criteria for assessing integrated writing products.
+Building on the work done in the first phase of the project, the continuation of the project will pursue four objectives to consolidate and extend the knowledge gained so far about the construct of academic-language competence:

 Funding